Beyoncé announces Edinburgh gig as part of her Renaissance World Tour 2023

-Beyoncé Renaissance Tour 2023: Edinburgh date at Murrayfield Stadium announced with tickets on sale soon
+Beyoncé Renaissance Tour 2023: Edinburgh Murrayfield Stadium date announced with pre-sale tickets out soon

 Tickets for eagerly-anticipated shows due to go on sale soon